 Program Methodology/Formula ESOL Teachers This is a formula-based allocation.
 At the elementary level, allocations are determined by total number of identified English Learners for scheduled support services for one segment and for two segments of support at the middle and high school level.
-Slight adjustments are made in order to pair schools that must be served by an itinerant ESOL teacher.
+Slight adjustments are made to pair schools that must be served by an itinerant ESOL teacher.
 Additional adjustments may be made after ESOL program exit decisions are made in May.
-As this is a highly transient population and federal law requires that all identified English Learners receive direct ESOL support services, adjustments will be made again after the 30 Day ESOL Program Student Count in September.
+As this is a highly transient population and federal law requires that all identified English Learners receive direct ESOL support services, adjustments will be made again after the 30-Day ESOL Program Student Count in September.
 Special Education Staffing Allocations are based on students' IEPs.
 Generally, there should be 8-12 students with disabilities in special education or co-taught classes.
 Specific class size maximums exist for different disability areas.
 Please contact the Department of Special Education if you have questions regarding class size for different disability areas.
 Career, Technical and Agricultural Education (CTAE) For CTAE, positions (FTEs) are assigned to schools depending on the pathways offered by each school and the number of students enrolled in each pathway.
-Schools may earn .2, .4, .5, .8 or a full FTE, given the number of students enrolled in the pathway.
-Additional positions are assigned to schools when the total number of students enrolled in a pathway exceeds 220+ students.
-Schools may earn an additional FTE, given the number of students enrolled in the pathway.
-Nurses 1.0 RN or LPN assigned to school based on student medical acuity, clinic volume, school size, and/or cluster size.
+Schools may earn .5 or a full FTE based on significant enrollment increases, pathway expansion efforts based on school needs and/or vertical alignment between middle and high school.
+Nurses 1.0 RN or LPN assigned to schools based on student medical acuity, clinic volume, school size, and/or cluster size.
 There is 1 RN assigned to support 3-5 hourly RN/LPN positions.
-There is also one hourly RN and one hourly LPN assigned to central office.
-Some positions have been reassigned to address the nursing support needs for each cluster.
-School Resource Officers Middle schools are allotted 1 school resource officer per school.
-Middle schools with enrollment over 1,500 are allotted 2 school resource officers.
-High schools were allotted 2 school resource officers per school.
-High schools with enrollment below 800 were allotted 1 school resource officer per school.
+Some positions were reassigned to address the nursing support needs for each cluster.
+The National Association of School Nurses (NASN) recommends a nurse-to-student ratio of 1:750; 1:225 that requires interventions such as special education inclusions.
+1:125 for complex health care needs, and 1:1 for individual students with multiple disabilities.